5331-Bay-Red

 My name is Don M. Tow.
 I am a physicist by training (Ph.D. from the University of California at Berkeley).
 I worked for 35 years as a professional, the first nine years as a physicist in academia, and the next 26 years as an engineer in industry.
 I retired at the end of January 2006.

 I have always been interested in martial arts, but did not have the opportunity or time to do any sort of extensive study or training until early 1998.
-I first started learning Taijiquan in 1998 when I was working in Beijing, and since that time I have continued to take lessons in Taijiquan (from about a dozen teachers) and also practice Taijiquan on a regular basis, as well as several other martial arts.
-I have also been teaching Taijiquan since 2004.
+I first started learning Taijiquan in 1998 when I was working in Beijing, and since that time I have continued to take lessons in Taijiquan (from more than a dozen teachers), as well as several other martial arts.
+I also practice Taijiquan on a regular basis, and I have been teaching Taijiquan since 2004.
+Recently I have renewed my interest in Qigong, and have been taking lessons in Qigong from a world-class Qigong/Neigong expert.

 Since my high school and college days, I have been active in social and political activities, participating in various student and community activities.
 In the "Political/Social Commentary" Page and the "Other Topics" page, I will offer my perspective on selected social, political, cultural, as well as other issues.